 - Timesheet management: Track employees' actual working hours.

 Construction management software is key for efficient and cost-effective project execution, facilitating overall construction firm management and simultaneous execution of multiple projects without workflow overlaps or unnecessary delays.
 That said, it's important to choose the right software for your business' unique needs, and there a few things you should consider when building your construction management software shortlist.

 - Total cost of ownership: The cost of construction management systems depends on multiple factors.
 While some traditional vendors still offer on-premise deployment for a fixed one-time fee, most vendors now offer cloud-based solutions in a variety of pricing models.
 Few cloud-based construction management tools offer robust feature sets for unlimited users, instead of charging a fixed periodic fee for every project managed.
 Others charge based on user numbers but allow unlimited projects.
 Businesses should determine which pricing model meets their needs based on total user numbers and project frequency/cost.

 - Training and support provided with the solution: Since construction management systems are used by everyone within a construction firm, from top management down to field supervisors, it's essential for every employee to learn how to use the system.
 Before making a purchase, evaluate the training modules offered by various vendors and ask about their support offerings and terms.

 Relevant construction management software trends

 - Wearables gadgets are the next big thing in construction management: Construction firms are rapidly adopting the use of smart wearables in their day-to-day operations.
-These wearables (e.g., smart glasses, jackets, and sensors attached to worker suits) help users collect data on worker productivity, efficiency, and safety.
-This data is shared with construction management software in real time to analyze working conditions and measure staff performance against various standards, which helps minimize downtime, check equipment availability, avoid risky workflows, ensure worker safety, and more.
+These wearables (e.g. smart glasses, jackets, and sensors attached to worker suits) help users collect data on worker productivity, efficiency, and safety.
+This data is shared with construction management software in real time to analyse working conditions and measure staff performance against various standards, which helps minimise downtime, check equipment availability, avoid risky workflows, ensure worker safety, and more.